-Teaching your students about the Elements of Art will give you a common vocabulary with which to talk about Art, whether it be student work or the work of a master from long ago.
-An Elements of Art “scavenger hunt” using the work of a famous artist is a fun way to test and reinforce your students’ understanding while exposing them to great works of Art.
+Having an Elements of Art Scavenger Hunt in a Painting is a great way to teach these concepts.
+Challenge your students to study a famous painting and identify as many of the Elements of Art as they can.
+This is a fun way to test and reinforce your students’ understanding while exposing them to great works of art.
 It’s also a perfect activity for those extra minutes you sometimes find yourself with at the end of a lesson.

-Check out About.com:Art History for the full story, complete with links that explain each of the elements.
+This article has links that explain each of the Elements of Art.
 Can you find six of the seven Elements of Art in the painting by Vincent Van Gogh above??